Brain Surgery with Neuroendoscopy in Las Vegas and Henderson, NV

 Before you go home from the hospital, your neurosurgical care team will provide instructions on how to care for your incisions (if any), acceptable activity levels, and recommended follow-up appointments.
 Most people experience a smooth recovery and a greatly improved quality of life.

-Dignity Health - St. Rose Dominican offers neuroendoscopy in Las Vegas and Henderson, NV.
+Dignity Health - St. Rose Dominican hospitals offers neuroendoscopy in Las Vegas and Henderson, NV.